s5k6/shelltalk/README.md

 Use this to your advantage: When the shell script's last job is to launch another program, use `exec` to get rid of the shell itself.

+> Also, `exec` can modify the shell's own redirections and file
+> descriptors — we'll come back to that…

 Fork a child process
 --------------------